Crane stops, bumpers, rail sweeps and guards

 - Each guard shall be capable of supporting without permanent distortion the weight of a 200-pound person unless the guard is located where it is impossible for a person to step on it.

-Do your overhead cranes have the necessary protective features to enhance safe, smooth operation?
-Call Konecranes today to schedule an inspection and talk with us about the advantages of crane modernizations and preventive maintenance programs.
+Do your overhead cranes have the necessary protective features for enhance safety and smooth operation?
+Contact us today to schedule an inspection and talk with us about the advantages of a preventive maintenance program.

 *The foregoing OSHA regulations are not intended to be a comprehensive overview of all applicable regulations pertaining to the designated topic.
 State laws may mandate different safety and maintenance standards.
 Accordingly, please consult applicable state laws as well as original equipment manufacturer specifications for further guidance.
 The statements and descriptions contained herein constitute the opinion/recommendation of the seller and are not intended to create any express warranties.